nikivazou/haskell-course/src/homeworks/Tournament.md

 To submit your strategy, generate a [Pull Request](https://help.github.com/articles/creating-a-pull-request/) to the tic-tac-toc repository that adds your `Strategy.Lambdas.hs` file and does not touch anything else.

-Alternatively, you can send your file to the instructor and TA by email, with subject "CMSC498V: Tournamet".
+Alternatively, you can send your file to the instructor by email, with subject "Haskell-Course: Tournamet".

 You can submit multiple pull requests as long as you make sure that by the end of the deadline you have only one team submitted.
 You can only send one email.

-On **10/9** all the teams will be announced on piazza.
-(Check that your submission is registered.)